carpentries-lab/good-enough-practices/_episodes/03-software.md

 {: .challenge}

-If you or your group are creating tens of thousands of lines of software for use by hundreds of people you have never met, you are doing software engineering.
+If you or your group are creating ten thousands lines of software for use by hundreds of people you have never met, you are doing software engineering.
 If you're writing a few dozen lines now and again, and are probably going to be its only user, you may not be doing engineering,